JoseQuintas/hwgui/samples/gtk_samples/Readme.txt

      - bldgw.bat     old version for MinGW, better use hwmingnw.bat !
      - hwmingnw.bat  GTK/Windows (Cross development environment,
        read instructions for use in file samples\dev\MingW-GTK\Readme.txt)
+     - sample.hbp    Sample skript for hbmk2 utility, modify to your own needs (works for Windows and LINUX)

 3.)
 List of GTK sample programs